What is hematemesis?

 - Angiodysplasias.
 These are abnormal surface blood vessels that can cause bleeding from your stomach and intestines.

 Care and Treatment

-How is vomiting blood treated?
+How is hematemesis treated?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy